jklukas/optimized-binaries/README.md

 🚀 **Releases of optimized binaries pruned from upstream sources**

 This project solves the problem of large, bloated binary distributions by extracting and repacking only the specific binaries you need.
-Instead of downloading massive archives (often 100MB+) that contain entire toolchains, get just the binary you want in a compact package (typically 90%+ smaller).
+Instead of downloading massive archives (often 100MB+) that contain entire toolchains, get just the binary you want in a compact package.

 ## 🎯 Problem Solved